DevLuDaley/BE-Workout-Hero/README.md

 # BE-Workout-Hero
-BE-Workout-Hero is the backend rails-only api repo supplying data to the Workout Hero App.
+BE-Workout-Hero is the backend rails-only api repo supplying data to the Workout Hero app.

 ## Installation